-Born in 1990 at the Singapore Zoo in the early hours of December 26, the zookeepers called Inuka their "best Christmas present".
+Born in 1990 at the Singapore Zoo in the early hours of December 26, Inuka would be well in its 70s if it were human.

-His current enclosure costs $8 million.
-His home, with much-needed space, is about the size of 2½ basketball courts and includes a large pool, waterfall and an ice cave.
+Inuka's current enclosure costs $8 million.
+Its home, with much-needed space, is about the size of 2½ basketball courts and includes a large pool, waterfall and an ice cave.

 Originally found in the Arctic, polar bears in the wild have been known to cover miles on foot, even running on land.

-Researchers have even tracked wild females swimming long distances, covering up to 354km in ten days.
-Inuka would have to make more than 2000 rounds of his enclosure to cover that distance.
+Researchers have even tracked wild females swimming long distances, covering up to 354km in 10 days.
+Inuka would have to make more than 2,000 rounds of its enclosure to cover that distance.

 4. Its weight

 Though Inuka weighed only 450g when it was born, it tipped the scales at 513kg in December 2017, with keepers adjusting his diet to keep his weight as close as possible to the optimum 520kg.